G2-Games/Old-Ores-MC/README.md

 ![Showcase](https://g2games.dev/Assets/hosted_files/mc/showcase.png)

 ## Compatibility
-This pack is compatible with 1.17.x for now.
+This pack is compatible with 1.17.x and up for now.
 It will be updated as Minecraft is updated.